ZaynJarvis/blackbox/README.md

 ## Disclaimer

 The author accepts no responsibility for any damage done to your machine in your course of using this program.

+## Contributors

+- Jarrett Yeo

+Contributors feel free to add your name here after your PR is accepted!